jsleslie/me/reading-list.md

 - Octavia E. Butler: *Kindred*
 - Madeline Miller: *Circe*
-- Cixin Liu: *The Three-body Problem*
+- Cixin Liu: *Remembrance of Earth's Past Trilogy*
 - Neil deGrasse Tyson: *Astrophysics For People In a Hurry*
 - Blake Crouch: *Dark Matter*
 - Sharon Bertsch McGrayne: *The Theory That Would Not Die*